top of page

 3 October, 2020

 "Traditionally, in rural Afghanistan landays are performed by women who’d be at risk of punishment if the poems were attributed to them.
+They're made up of two-lines.
+Every poem has 22 syllables, 9 in the first line and 13 in the second.

 They’re oral.
 They’re improvised.
 And they're part of a powerful folk culture.
 When spoken aloud, they lilt from word to word in a way that belies the sharpness of their content.
 They speak of war, love, death, beauty, grief, separation and homeland.
 They describe life when reading and writing are not an option.